Free monkey wrench quilt block pattern... See how to make the block related to the churn dash and shoo fly quilt blocks. Size chart includes 5 sizes!

 Use your scraps, fat quarters or yardage.

-Here are the unit cutting measurements to make this block in six sizes, including the popular 12.5 inch monkey wrench quilt block pattern.
+Here are the unit cutting measurements for the monkey wrench quilt block pattern.

 (Note: To increase photo size, on your keyboard hold 'Ctrl' and hit the + key.)

 Simply choose your block size, cut your fabric accordingly and follow the instructions below to make the block.